History of the foreign relations of the United Kingdom: Naval disarmament and debts

 Britain was less successful in negotiating with United States regarding the large wartime loans.
 The U.S. insisted on repayment of the full £978 million.
 It was agreed to in 1923 at the interest rate of 3% to 3.5% over 62 years.
-Under Labour Prime Minister Ramsay MacDonald Britain took the lead in getting France to accept the American solution to reparations through the Dawes Plan and the Young Plan, whereby Germany paid its reparations using money borrowed from New York banks.
+Under Labour prime minister Ramsay MacDonald, Britain took the lead in getting France to accept a solution to the issue of reparations through the Dawes Plan and the Young Plan.
+The Dawes Plan (1924–1929) stabilised the German currency and lowered reparations payments, allowing Germany to access capital markets (mostly American) for the money it owed the Allies in reparations, although the payments came at the price of a high foreign debt.
 The Great Depression starting in 1929 put enormous pressure on the British economy.
 Britain move toward imperial preference, which meant low tariffs among the Commonwealth of Nations, and higher barriers toward trade with outside countries.
 The flow of money from New York dried up, and the system of reparations and payment of debt collapsed in 1931.
 The debts were renegotiated in the 1950s.

 Seeking stability in Europe

 Britain sought peace with Germany through the Locarno Treaties of 1925.
 A main goal was to restore Germany to a peaceful, prosperous state.

 The success at Locarno in handling the German question impelled Foreign Secretary Austen Chamberlain, working with France and Italy, to find a master solution to the diplomatic problems of Eastern Europe and the Balkans.
 It proved impossible to overcome mutual antagonisms, because Chamberlain's programme was flawed by his misperceptions and fallacious judgments.